2012 Chicago NATO summit

-The 2012 Chicago summit was a meeting of the heads of state and heads of government of the North Atlantic Treaty Organization (NATO), held in Chicago, Illinois, on 20 and 21 May 2012.
+The 2012 Chicago summit was the summit of the heads of state and heads of government of the North Atlantic Treaty Organization (NATO), held in Chicago, Illinois, on 20 and 21 May 2012.
 This was the first time ever that a NATO summit was held in the United States outside of the nation's capital, Washington, D.C.
 The event was originally scheduled to coincide and be held after the 2012 G8 summit in Chicago as well, but the G8 summit was later rescheduled to be held at Camp David.

 Agenda

-The previous summit was the 2010 summit in Lisbon, Portugal.
-The summit in Chicago discussed the impact of recent events since then, such as the Arab Spring, Libyan Civil War, as well as the global financial crisis, and transition for NATO forces in Afghanistan, and a missile shield system for Europe to seek routes out.
+The previous summit was the 2010 Lisbon summit.
+The summit in Chicago discussed the impact events such as the Arab Spring, 2011 Libyan Civil War, as well as the 2008 financial crisis, and transition for NATO forces in Afghanistan, and a missile shield system for Europe to seek routes out.

 Middle East

 NATO is planning to craft specific resolutions concerning the Middle East.
 Issues to address include the organization's continuing military support of active insurrections in the region, as well conflict with Iran.
 The group is going to make plans for defending certain areas, such as the Strait of Hormuz.